MGAPS Executives and Officers

 RTech and Computing Officer

-Hi, I’m Hugo and I’m the RTech and Computing Officer!
+Hi, I’m Simon and I’m the RTech and Computing Officer!
 This officer acts as a resource for students seeking or initiating computational skill development opportunities (such as workshops, seminars, lecture series, etc…) in the department.
-This person is also responsible for maintaining the MGAPS website.
+I am also responsible for maintaining the MGAPS website.
+If your computer is ever acting up, let me know and I may be able to help you.
+I have a decent programming background, being skilled in a few languages (Python, Java, C, C++, OCaml, HTML, CSS, LabVIEW, Lua and even a little bit of assembly!) and am fairly comfortable jumping between operating systems (including linux!).

 email: simon.lavoie@mail.mcgill.ca